solarfl4re/backup-ghost-site/README.md

 # backup-ghost-site
 Shell script to back up a Ghost CMS site (depends on [gdrive-upload](https://github.com/solarfl4re/gdrive-upload) to upload to Google Drive).
+Has been running in production for more than a year.

 ## Before Using
 - Install `zip` (`sudo apt install zip`)